98 Notable alumni of

 -

-Mai Al-Kaila is a Palestinian doctor, diplomat and politician, and the first woman to hold the position of Health Minister of Palestine.
+Mai Salem Hanna al-Kaila is a Palestinian physician, diplomat and politician, and the first woman to hold the position of Minister of Health.
 She holds a PhD in public health and health administration.
-She chaired the Palestinian Medical Council in her capacity as Health Minister.
-She is also part of the Palestinian Authority headed by current prime minister Dr. Mohammad Shtayyeh.
+She chaired the Palestinian Medical Council in her capacity as health minister.
+She is also part of the Palestinian Authority headed by current prime minister Dr. Mohammad Mustafa.

 -